ArkCase/ark_helm_charts/README.md

 6. Install Helm Chart

-## .Arkcase
+## .ArkCase

-.Arkcase is a configuration bundle for Case Management application
+.ArkCase is a configuration bundle for Case Management application

 ## HELM Configuration options

-Parameters bundled in helm are most infrastructure parameters, with the larger configuration bundled within the .Arkcase bundle.
+Parameters bundled in helm are most infrastructure parameters, with the larger configuration bundled within the .ArkCase bundle.

 ### Overall Configuration
 | Parameter | Description |